 Thank you so much for checking us out!
 Bayou Wellness is a counseling group that God graciously led me to establish on June 1, 2015.
 My primary aim for this practice is to be a vessel for the work that the Holy Spirit wants to do in the people he sends my way.
 I am a Christian and am passionate about biblical counseling.
 However, I see many clients who do not ascribe to any faith at all.
 I have worked in the mental health field since 2009, both in private and agency settings, and I've worked as a counselor since 2010.
 My education includes a bachelor's degree in Family and Child Sciences from Florida State University in 2005, and a master's in Counseling and Psychology from Troy University in 2010.
 I completed my post-master's internship in 2013, earning professional counseling licensure.
 In 2015, I became credentialed as a Certified Addictions Professional.
-I started out honing skills in the facilitation of mainstream psychotherapy, where evidence-based practices, like cognitive-behavioral therapy, are standard.
+I started my career honing skills in the facilitation of mainstream psychotherapy, where evidence-based practices, like cognitive-behavioral therapy, are standard.
 Like many therapists, I use various components of a number of treatment modalities when necessary.
 In 2016, I began implementing facets of the Gottman Method approach to couples counseling after completing the level 1 training.
 While the present day mental health field has a vastly growing body of research and a number of helpful approaches, I believe that these methods of thought and behavior modification by themselves effect only superficial and short-term relief.
 Apart from the work of the Holy Spirit and the intentions and will of God, traditional psychotherapy methods fall short of true soul healing, which is only and always the supernatural work of God.
 It is essential to learn behavior modification and practical ways to cope with life's problems through the lens of God's design with the guidance of the Holy Spirit who is the greatest counselor of all.